daesu/payments/README.md

 # payments
-Simple example of a CRUD payments app.
+Simple example of a CRUD app in go.

 ### dependencies
 To run as docker you need docker and docker-compose installed.